CMU-cabot/cabot-people/README.md

 ### Preparation

-- run the script to download yolov4 model and dependencies
+- run the script to download dependencies

 ```
-./setup-model.sh
 ./setup-dependency.sh
 ```